SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     ??? warning "MAC M1/M2 users"

-        There is a good chance that it docker build will not work out of the box for you, because M1/M2 chips use another build architechture.
+        There is a good chance that it docker build will not work out of the box for you, because M1/M2 chips use another build architecture.
 Thus you need to specify the platform that you want to build for.
 This can be done by adding the following to your `FROM` statement:

         ```docker